openresty/echo-nginx-module/README.markdown

       Accept: */*

-Behind the scene, it recovers `r->main->header_in` on the C level and does not construct the headers itself by traversing parsed results in the request object, and strips the last (trailing) CRLF.
+Behind the scene, it recovers `r->main->header_in` (or the large header buffers, if any) on the C level and does not construct the headers itself by traversing parsed results in the request object.

 This variable was first introduced in [version 0.15](http://wiki.nginx.org/HttpEchoModule#v0.15).